alexperez-cst/Library/README.md

 # Library
-Library of a project of The Odin Project
+Library of an exercise of The Odin Project.